hectorj2f/proxy-configuration-app/README.md

 }
 ```

-I limited `worker_connections` based on the output from `ulimit -n`.
-This could
+I limited `worker_connections` based on the output from `ulimit -n`, although you could
+also change to optimize the performance of your nginx.
+This value and others could
-be automatized by getting the value and passing it as an ENV variable to the docker
+be generated in an automatized way by getting the value and passing it as an
-container that runs Nginx.
+ENV variable to the docker container that runs Nginx.
 I also chose `worker_processes auto` to adapt the amount
 the workers to the available cores in the machine.
 I imagine that all the core
 of the machine would be available for Nginx in a production environment. `multi_accept`
 is enabled to optimize our workers to the maximum. `use epoll` is enabled to serve